blacksaildivision/ansible-tutorial/README.md

 Specify the list of items by `with_items` statement.
 Yum module task will be executed twice.
 First with epel-release value, second iteration will install nginx.
 In order to get to current value we need to use special variable `item`.
 Use it as regular variable (double curly brackets and quotes).

-You can also pass variable to with_items like so:
+You can also pass variable to with_items from default like so:
 ```yaml
 with_items: "{{ nginx_yum_packages }}"
 ```